UtkarshAhuja2003/chat/README.md

 - Multiple Users can join the chat room and start chatting
 - Sender's username and timestamp visible with every message

+This project utilizes ESLint for code quality maintenance.
+Ensure coding standards by following the recommended formatting guidelines.

 ## Installation

 Clone the repository: